jhpyle/docassemble/_docs/initial.md

 See [language support] for more information about how to create multi-lingual interviews.
 See [question modifiers] for information about the `language` setting of a question.

+# <a name="default screen parts"></a>Default screen parts

+The `default screen parts` allows you to write [Mako] and [Markdown] to create text that will appear in parts of the screen on every page.

+{% include side-by-side.html demo="default-screen-parts" %}

 # <a name="default validation messages"></a>Custom validation messages